viceroypenguin/SuperLinq/Source/SuperLinq.Async/readme.md

 Skips items from the input sequence until the given predicate returns true when applied to the current source item; that item will be the last skipped

+### Split

+Splits the source sequence by a separator.

+This method has 12 overloads.

 ### StartsWith